mmiotti/17lands-notes/WRBIAS.md

 Even though both archetypes A and B have the same overall winrate, and even though both Cards 1 and 2 are exactly average cards within those archetypes, one would conclude from looking at above table that card 2 is vastly superior to card 1.

-## Discussion
+## Discussion / Ways to Avoid Bias

 Based on this observation, we can conclude that the WR GD, WR GND, and IWD metrics favor cards that belong to archetypes that prefer the game to go long (e.g. Quandrix vs Silverquill), and cards within a given archetype that prefer the game to go long (e.g. Rise of Extus vs Killian in Silverquill).

-Unless I'm missing or misinterpreting something, this biased is currently not really addressed on the 17Lands website, neither in the caveats of the metrics definition section (https://www.17lands.com/metrics_definitions) nor the recent *Using Win Rate Data* article (https://www.17lands.com/blog/using_wr_data).
+The recent article on using WR data () does state that *"[...] think of a multicolor deck splashing bombs that gets run over by a fast aggro deck before it can establish its mana base.
+Rapid losses and long wins means that in games lost, those cards are much less likely to have been drawn because they were way shorter, while in games won they are more likely to be drawn.
+This disparity inflates these cards’ GIH WR."* This statement gets rather close to the issue discussed here, but it only mentions the impact on GIH WR, and (in my perception) misses the importance of this effect on all cards across the board, not just splashed multicolor bombs.

 The `hint` that gives this away in above table is the WR GND.
-On 17Lands, however, the "WR GND" column is founded by the overall winrate of the corresponding archetype, but also by the typical quality of the deck that the card is maindecked in (which is why lessons have such a poor WR GND metric: they tend to be maindecked only in pretty bad decks).
-This makes it trickier to use the "WR GND" column to detect this bias, but comparing the "WR GND" rating to the overall true win % of a given archetype can still help.
+On 17Lands, however, the "WR GND" column is founded by the overall winrate of the corresponding archetype, but also by the typical quality of the deck that the card is maindecked in and the typical quality of the player that player that card (which is why lessons have such a poor WR GND metric).
+This makes it trickier to use the "WR GND" column to detect this bias, but comparing the "WR GND" rating to the overall true win % of a given archetype can still be a start. *If the WR GND rating is higher than the average win % of the archetype(s) that the card goes in (and you can assume no bias in average deck quality within those archetypes or in player skill), then the bias shown here may have inflated WR GND, deflated WR GD, and therefore deflated IWD.
+If the WR GND rating is lower than the average win % of the archetype(s) that the card goes in (and you can assume no bias in average deck quality within those archetypes or in player skill), then the bias shown here may have deflated WR GND, inflated WR GD, and therefore inflated IWD.*

-The solution is to look at win rate when in deck.
-Gives a better representation of the average effect of a card across thousands of games.
-However, strongly confounded by average win rate of an archetype.

-Second, it appears that.
-He writes: *"Historically, these decks also sometimes lose rapidly - think of a multicolor deck splashing bombs that gets run over by a fast aggro deck before it can establish its mana base.
-Rapid losses and long wins means that in games lost, those cards are much less likely to have been drawn because they were way shorter, while in games won they are more likely to be drawn.
-This disparity inflates these cards’ GIH WR."* The issue described here is essentially a summary of the underlying bias I'm describing here.
-However, the article implies that it only affects GIH WR, when it also affects GD, GND, and IWD.
-The article also im

-The currently is not metric that avoids above biases but also is not confounded by average win rate of different archetypes.
+Another approach to look at 17Lands data without encountering this bias would be to look at "win rate when in deck", adjusted for the typical win % of the archetype(s) the card goes in.
+Across thousands of games, this will still give you an idea of how good the card is, and, conveniently, it will automatically account for biases in terms of what other (weaker) cards you need to play to make playing the card in question possible (e.g., are you playing 3 letters of acceptances to splash your Magma Opus in your deck without other ramp?).

 ## An Example From The Real Data